Frontier in Fish Feed Development

 Challenges and Opportunities

-While the study showcases the promising potential of insect-based diets, Barroso et al. also acknowledged challenges such as public perception, regulatory frameworks, and the need for further research.
-The article encourages continued exploration and collaboration within the scientific community to overcome these hurdles and unlock the full potential of insects in sustainable aquaculture.
+While the study highlights the strong potential of insect-based diets, Barroso et al. also note several challenges.
+These include public perception, regulatory barriers, and the need for further research.
+The article encourages continued exploration and collaboration within the scientific community.
+Such efforts are essential to overcome these hurdles and unlock the full potential of insects in sustainable aquaculture.

 For more information about: